-‘Captain America’ fixes hurricane hit roofs in New Orleans
+‘Captain America’ fixes hurricane-hit roofs in New Orleans

 Mackie, whose family owns Mackie One Construction, grew up working in the roofing business before going on to an acting career that has included such hits “We Are Marshall” and “The Hurt Locker.”
 In recent years he’s appeared in numerous Avengers movies as Sam Wilson — aka Falcon — and is taking over the Captain America role.

 Mackie jokingly remembers the time he fell off a roof when he was working in his family’s construction business.
 A thick layer of mud cushioned his fall.
 That memory didn’t stop him this time around from getting back on the roof and helping pull off tarps and pop off old shingles.
-Mackie said the resources that GAF is putting toward the project are helping people who wouldn’t be able to otherwise afford to get their home repaired.
+Mackie said the resources that GAF is putting toward the project is helping people who wouldn’t be able to otherwise afford to get their home repaired.

 “There’s so many houses in this neighborhood and city that are still tarped.
 When you fly into New Orleans, it’s become a sea of blue tarps.
 The hundred and fifty homes that GAF is doing in the 7th ward, that breaks a lot of barriers down for people that won’t be able to afford to do that.
 The 500 homes that they’ve committed to doing, that breaks a lot of barriers down for people,” he said.